JimmyJimenez2400/toDoProject/README.md

-# webpack-eslint-prettier-template
+# ToDO Project

-This is my template to use for future projects that will use webpack, eslint and prettier.

-Feel free to clone this repository if you wanna be lazy like me
+Building a Todo Project that will allow user to create a project and tasks within that project.

+Allow user to check if task is finished

+Delete Tasks

+Add Tasks

+## Technology Used

+Webpack, Eslint, Prettier, HTML, CSS, and JavaScript